 storage & freezing

-I have not tested this recipe with gluten-free flour but would love to hear how it turns out!
+I have not tested this recipe with gluten-free flour but would love to hear how it turns out if you do!

 Absolutely!
-You can use a standard 2 tablespoon-sized cookie scoop for smaller cookies.
-They will bake quicker than the indicated baking time, I would start checking them after 8-9 minutes for doneness.
+You can use a standard (two tablespoons) cookie scoop for smaller cookies.
+They will bake quicker than the indicated baking time, I would start checking them after 8-9 minutes.

 You should look for the edges to be light golden brown to know they are done.
-Baking them longer will give them a more crisp texture.
+Baking them longer will give them a crispier texture.

 more cookie recipes to try